Our Mission & Vision

 One of Hawk Hill's founding principles is prioritizing happy facilitators for the long-term health and sustainability of our community.

 Scott is honored to be a part of creating Hawk Hill Learning Community.
 His experience in education spans a wide field: from working as a teacher's assistant in a Danish preschool to tutoring individual students to working as a facilitator in a self-directed environment.
 His love of sharing his skill of performance and personal expression is one of his superpowers.
 He does it with grace and childlike humor.
-He has an ability to bring people together, be it on the soccer field, through musical exploration or even by stepping back; he possesses the sensitivity to honor peoples' needs.
-He leads with his heart and is a devoted student to life.
+He has an ability to bring people together, be it through cooking, musical exploration, theater or even by stepping back.
+His wife, Stacey, and kids, Jed and Ivy, continue to give him inspiration.

 Our Structure & Culture